 Management-chemical control: COMMERCIAL USE

-- carbaryl (Sevin 4F) at 1 to 2 lb ai/a.
-PHI 2 days for harvest of ears, 14 days for forage, 48 days for fodder.
+- carbaryl (Sevin XLR Plus) at 1 to 2 lb ai/A. PHI 2 days for harvest of ears, 14 days for forage, 48 days for fodder.
 REI 24 hr.
-Do not exceed 16 lb ai/a per year.
+Do not exceed 16 lb ai/A per year.
 Retreatment interval 3 days.
 Limit 8 treatments per year.
-Toxic in aquatic habitats.
-Latex-based formulations, such as Sevin XLR Plus, are less hazardous to bees.

-- malathion (Drexel Malathion 5EC) at 1.0 lb ai/a.
-PHI 5 days.
-REI 12 hr.
+- malathion (Malathion 5EC) at 1.0 lb ai/A. PHI 5 days.
+REI 72 hr if detasseling, 12 hr for all other activity.
 Retreatment interval 5 days.
 Limit 2 treatments per year.